RosenHe/AssignmentFolder/C#Assignment/C#Note.md

     We can access members inside the containing class or in a class that derives from a containing class, but only in the same assembly(project).
 ```
 <h1>What is the extension method in C#? examples of built-in extension methods?
 How to create custom extension methods?</h1>
-Extension methods enable you to "add" methods to exisiting types without creating a new derived type, recompling, or otherwise modifying the original type.
+Extension methods enable you to "add" methods to exisiting types without creating a new derived type, recompling, or otherwise modifying the original class, struct or interface.
 Extension methods are static methods.

 ```
 static class NewMethodClass {